CraigN/GoogleBenchmark-CMake-Example/README.md

 The following minimum versions are required to run this example:

 * CMake 3.11
+* Windows:
   * Visual Studio 2019 with the C++ workload
       OR
     Visual Studio 2019 Build Tools
+* Linux:
+  * GCC 4.8
+  * Clang 3.4

 ## Example